 Under the guidance of their sense, Splinter, an old and wise rat who mentors them in the dark underground sewers of New York, each turtle must use their talents to fight evil.
 Often, they work together to battle foes; Donatello can leap tall bounds by using his bo, while Raphael surprises them with his small but deadly sai.
 Leonardo leads the group with his leadership skills and intellect, while Michaelangelo is a good source of comic relief in extreme danger.

-were such a great team that it’s hard to pinpoint a favorite character.
+The TMNT were such a great team that it’s hard to pinpoint a favorite character.
 They showed children and even adults how important it was to forget about petty differences when fighting evil.

 How to become a Television Script Writer